eigenholser/TimestampDemo/README.md

 [Timestamps and Time Zones in PostgreSQL]: http://phili.pe/posts/timestamps-and-time-zones-in-postgresql/
 [8.5.3.
 Time Zones]: https://www.postgresql.org/docs/9.1/static/datatype-datetime.html#DATATYPE-TIMEZONES
+[Difference between timestamps with/without time zone in PostgreSQL]: http://stackoverflow.com/a/5876276
 [Get date in current timezone in java]: http://stackoverflow.com/a/24808474
 [How to get a java.time object from a java.sql.Timestamp]: http://stackoverflow.com/a/22470650
 [Get `Instant` from `ZonedDateTime` in java.time]: http://stackoverflow.com/a/31936813